env-tools/env-monitor/README.md

 *Final step:*
 - Access http://localhost:8080

-#How to debug:
+## How to debug:
 *To debug the prototype remotely as a standalone app:*
  - cd env-monitor-ui
  - mvn spring-boot:run -Drun.jvmArguments="-Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=y,address=5005"
  - Launch remote debugging session in your IDE

 *To debug from your IDE*
- - Run Application::main in debug mode
+ - Run ApplicationStartup::main in debug mode

-*Caveats*
+## Caveats

+*There are settings for testing with real SSH service (xshellz) available in the internet.
+As it expires every 2 weeks, you may find that it's not available.

 *If SSH is blocked at your PC or there are other SSH connection issues, modify configuration:
  - set applications.provider=org.envtools.monitor.provider.applications.mock.MockApplicationsModuleProvider in application.properties
  - set load-at-startup to false in shell.xShellz.com.xml

-#Developers guide
+## Developers guide

 Client/server interaction is built on asynchronous message exchange over Websockets (STOMP protocol).
 Message format is JSON.
 The application is built from modules: 1 Core Module and several pluggable modules